Browse Rentals

 From Slums to Soho - The Changing Face of a Historic City

-The History of NYC’s housing market is the stuff of legend – from slums and no-go zones in the 70s and 80s to a Trump-backed takeover and the beginning of the modern era of wealth and aspiration, it’s a city that has lived a thousand lives in just a few decades.
+The history of NYC’s housing market is the stuff of legend - from slums and no-go zones in the 70s and 80s to a Trump-backed takeover and the beginning of the modern era of wealth and aspiration, it’s a city that has lived a thousand lives in just a few decades.

 This new era saw New York go the same way as other global mega-cities, becoming more expensive, more competitive for rentals, and then becoming a city of short-term Airbnbs.
 For lovers of NYC, it never quite became as sanitized as Singapore, or as polluted as Bangkok - it kept a sense of its gritty origins and unique heritage while offering characterful properties and real history.